CLMNTDFR/Pokecrafter_V1.0/README.md

 #### 3. Database configuration:

-#### 4. Configuration of environment variables:
+- Create an account on MongoDB Atlas
+- Follow Mongo DB [Mongo DB](https://www.mongodb.com/resources/products/fundamentals/mongodb-cluster-setup) instructions
+- Generate a token randomly with [this tool](https://it-tools.tech/token-generator)

-Create a `.env` file in the `/client` folder and root directories.
-Fill in the necessary information, such as database identifiers, API keys, etc.
+- Create an `.env` file in `/config` and `/client` taking the example of `.env(exemple)`

-#### 5. Start the development server:
+#### 4. Start the development server:

 ##### Open two terminals: